jackeyemean/NBA-Draft-Predictor/README.md

-The website is currently being developed, but all prediction and LOO testing is in all_predictions.csv.
+The website is currently being developed, but all predictions and LOO testing is in all_predictions.csv.

 The models are under web/models/